Laendrun/artistfinder/BACKEND.md

 ## To-Do

+- [ ] Take care of sql requests returning 0 rows
+  - [x] in the utils, create a DBNotFound function that returns a 404 error
+  - For get method check with rows.length
+    - [x] done for all get routes (normally, I maybe forgot one or two)
+  - For delete method check with affectedRows (maybe post & put too)
 - [ ] Update error messages sent from the API
 - [x] Send an error message when there's a problem with the SQL request
   - [x] artists